szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

 bar 2
 ````

 The data will be stored in a [SurrealDB](/surrealdb) database.
-To make the setup easier we won't run a separate database, but we'll use the databas embedded in our code.
+To make the setup easier we won't run a separate database, but we'll use the database embedded in our code.

 ## Dependencies in Cargo.toml